zamfi/cca-computational-practices-2-spring-2019/README.md

 This new wishing well is similar to the old wishing well, except I added an `authors` array and a server that forwards "broadcasts" between all browsers connected to the same server. **Test this by opening two browser windows pointed to your local server, and clicking the "New" button to trigger a broadcast.**

 The changes I made are incomplete, however.
 The authors array is not kept up-to-date when adding new wisdoms, and the authors aren't displayed.
-Fix that by:
+Fix that by updating `App.js` using your favorite text editor ([Atom](http://atom.io)?
+[Sublime Text](http://sublimetext.com)?
+Something else?):

 1. Modify the `setWisdom()` function so that it sets the `state`'s `author` property as well as the `wisdom` property.
 2. Modify the `render()` function so that is displays `this.state.author` information too.
 Use CSS to style it and make it look nice!